legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 4.2.
 Structural Strength

-***Note**- the fact that a trainee(s) may contribute towards the cost of their welfare whilst on board should not imply that they are passengers.
+‘Weather deck’ means the uppermost complete weather tight deck fitted as an integral part of the vessel's structure and which is exposed to the sea and weather.

 ### 3.1.
 Application

 ### 3.2.
 Area of Operation

-‘Training manual’ with regard to life-saving appliances means a manual complying with the requirements of SOLAS III/Part B – Life Saving Appliances and Arrangements, Regulation 35.
+‘Window’ means a ship's window, being any window, regardless of shape, suitable for installation aboard ships.

 ‘Training Vessel’ Training Vessel which may be either a sailing or motor vessel, means a vessel which is operated to provide:

-### 4.5.2.
-Masts and Spars and tanding Rigging

-### 3.3.2 Exemptions

 ### 3.1.
 Application

+### 3.2.
+Area of Operation

+### 3.3 Equivalent Standards, Exemptions and Existing Vessels

 Applications for exemption should be made to the Administration and be supported by justification for the exemption.

 ### 3.3 Equivalent Standards, Exemptions and Existing Vessels

-### 3.3.3 New and Existing vessels
+### 3.3.2 Exemptions

 ### 3.4.
 Interpretation